-Help on Long Flights 14 of 20
+14. Help On Long Flights

-Addie is a flying pro - give her a book, something to color, a snack and maybe a game and she can entertain herself on even the longest flight.
-Vivi, on the other hand, she's not having any of it.
+Addie is a flying pro: give her a book, something to color, a snack and maybe a game and she can entertain herself on even the longest flight.
+Vivi, on the other hand, she’s not having any of it.
 Having Addie around on long flights is like having two parents, but one is way more fun and Vivi listens to her a lot better than she listens to me.

-Potty Training Assistance 15 of 20
+15. Potty Training Assistance

 Vivi is potty training almost a year ahead of Addie — thanks to Addie.
 Addie has taken her into the bathroom with her since Vivi could walk and has been putting her on the potty (and reading her books) for just as long.
 While I dread potty training, Addie thinks it’s fun to teach Vivi a new life skill.

 Again, if she knew the depths of my gratitude, she could probably get another pony.

 Addie has a way of explaining things to Vivi that make sense to her little two-year-old brain.
 She teaches her little things I would never think to focus on, like how to curtsey properly or make a bed out of a box.